 You also need informative content.
 This can come in a few different forms, whether it be through a description of your services and products or in the form of a blog where you walk readers through how-to guides.
 Your website needs to be informative as well because this is how search engines properly select relevant websites.
 It is essential for a variety of reasons.

-Making certain that you have selected easy to read fonts and colors is the first step.
-The next is the make sure that your content is broken up effectively.
+Making certain that you have selected easy-to-read fonts and colors is the first step.
+The next is to make sure that your content is broken up effectively.
 Avoid huge blocks of text.
 Implement headings wherever they make sense to help break up the text.
 Add pictures to do the same as well as help optimize your site through alternate image descriptions.

 Having a website for your contractor business does not necessarily mean that the business will start flooding in.
 If it is done right, though, your business should see a steady stream of customers that not only visit your website but make the jump into using your services or products altogether.